dominiksalvet/gim/README.md

 sudo gim uninstall https://gitlab.com/dominiksalvet/gim.git
 ```

-Maybe you will want to remove the program's cached repositories as well if you haven't planned to install gim again. **Programs installed from these repositories will not be uninstalled.** You can do it by executing the `gim -clear-cache` command before the gim uninstallation as stated above.
+Maybe you will want to remove the program's cached repositories as well if you haven't planned to install gim again. **Programs installed by gim will not be uninstalled.** You can do it by executing the `gim -clear-cache` command before the gim uninstallation as stated above.

 Once the gim is uninstalled and the cache is cleared, it is required to use the steps described in the [Install](#install) section in case to install it again.